Brain and Cognitive Sciences

 Studying Brain and Cognitive Sciences at the University of Amsterdam

-Students benefit from the wide-ranging, leading expertise available at the Cognitive Science Center Amsterdam (CSCA), the different research labs at the UvA and from the opportunity to participate in research projects led by internationally renowned CSCA researchers.
+Students benefit from the wide-ranging, leading expertise available at the Amsterdam Brain and Cognition Center (ABC), the different research labs at the UvA and from the opportunity to participate in research projects led by internationally renowned ABC researchers.
 The Research Master's programme in Brain and Cognitive Sciences forms a challenging, interdisciplinary and international arena in which highly motivated researchers and students endeavour to understand the brain, its development and its disorders.

-The Research Master's programme in Brain and Cognitive Sciences is offered by the Cognitive Science Center Amsterdam (CSCA) and the Institute for Interdisciplinary Studies (IIS).
+The Research Master's programme in Brain and Cognitive Sciences is offered by the Institute for Interdisciplinary Studies (IIS), in close collaboration with the Amsterdam Brain and Cognition Center (ABC).

 Accreditation and degree